indigo-iam/iam-documentation/admin-guide/packages.md

-## Deployment with precompiled packages
+# Deployment with packages

-Starting with version 1.0.0, we provided precompiled packages for the IAM Login Service for the following platforms:
+Starting with version 1.0.0, we provide  packages for the IAM Login Service for the following platforms:
  - CentOS 7
  - Ubuntu 16.04

-Packages and repo files are hosted on https://repo.cloud.cnaf.infn.it/repository/indigo-iam/index.html public repository.
+Packages and repo files are hosted on the [INDIGO IAM package repository][iam-pkg-repo].

-#### Add Indigo repository

-First add the Indigo IAM repository.
+## Configure the INDIGO IAM repository

 On CentOS:
 ```console